 The internship program provides students with the opportunity to complete semester-long internships for academic credit.
 These internships extend students' classroom experiences by giving them chances not only to apply their academic knowledge but also to learn new workplace skills.
 In addition, interns complete an online course to communicate with other interns and to reflect on their own experiences.
-Below are FAQs related to the English Department's internship program, a link to a copy of the application form, and a file of the spring 2017 placements available.
+Below are FAQs related to the English Department's internship program, a link to a copy of the application form, and a file describing the fall 2018 placements that are still available.

-Download a copy of the fall 2017 internship form: Internship Application Form
+Download a copy of the fall 2018 internship form, version 2: Internship Application Form

-Review the fall 2017 placements: Internship Position Announcements
+Review the available fall 2018 placements: Internship Position Descriptions

 Internships are "on-the-job," semester-long experiences completed with the guidance of two people: a workplace supervisor and a departmental coordinator.
 During the internship, students spend 8-12 hours per week, as scheduled with their supervisors, working on projects.
 They also simultaneously complete an online course, ENG 369, Cooperative Education in English I, taught by Dr. Angela Jones, Internship Coordinator.